-First block: During the first (approximately) ten hours of class, we will review everything we assume you learned in your previous programming classes.
+First block: During the first (approximately) twelve hours of class, we will review everything we assume you learned in your previous programming classes.
 We will show you how to do these same things using Perl.
 There is a small program due almost every day.
 We end with the first midterm exam.

 : hello 20 hello world

 : celsius 30 convert Fahrenheit

 : QP1 20 precedence simple

 : QP2 20 precedence mixed

 : phonecard 30 phone card comparison

 : starbox 30 draw a box of stars

 : lessthan 40 how many were less

 : argv 30 command line access

 : mid1 50 midterm 1 in class

-Second block: During the second (approximately) ten hours of class, we focus on CGI and the web.
+Second block: During the second (approximately) twelve hours of class, we focus on CGI and the web.
 There is a program due about every two days, but the programs are a bit harder.
 We also learn some regular expression processing.
 We end with the second midterm exam.

+'''

 : QL1 20 CGI Language I: html, perl

 : QR1 20 regular expressions

 : QR2 20 regular expressions

 : calc 40 tutor: calculator

 : nuts 40 tutor: nuts, bolts

 : mid2 50 midterm 2 in class

+'''

-Third block: During the third (approximately) ten hours of class, we focus on DBI, the database interface, using SQL.
+Third block: During the third (approximately) twelve hours of class, we focus on DBI, the database interface, using SQL.
 We store, retrieve, and update information in databases.
 We create new tables.
 We build upon our CGI skills.
 We end with the third midterm exam.

 : QS1 20 SQL I: commands

-QS2 SQL II: data types
+: QS2 20 SQL II: data types

-: tv Table Viewer
+: tv 30 Table Viewer

 : QL2 20 CGI Lang II: incl dbi, sql

 : buyone 40 Buy One

-mid3 50 midterm 3 in class
+: mid3 50 midterm 3 in class

-Fourth block: During the last (approximately) ten hours of class, we finish the major project for the semester, and we deal with programming complexity and simple software engineering.
-We study "big oh" analysis.
-This also gives us some time when labs are not due, so those that have gotten behind have a chance to submit late work before the end of the semester.
+Fourth block: During the last (approximately) four hours of class, we finish the major project for the semester.
+This also gives us a little time when labs are not due, so those that have gotten behind have a chance to submit late work before the end of the semester.
 We end with the final exam.

+'''

+: manager 40 Manager

 : shopcart 40 Shopping Cart

-: QB1 10 big oh analysis (simple)

 : checkout 30 Check Out

-: QB2 10 big oh analysis (complex)

 : final 150 final in class

+'''